nurkiewicz/spring-data-jdbc-repository/README.md

-# Generic DAO implementation based on `JdbcTemplate`
+# Spring Data JDBC `PagingAndSortingRepository` DAO implementation

 The purpose of this project is to provide generic, lightweight and easy to use DAO implementation for relational databases based on [`JdbcTemplate`](http://static.springsource.org/spring/docs/3.0.x/api/org/springframework/jdbc/core/JdbcTemplate.html) from [Spring framework](http://www.springsource.org/spring-framework).